mattiasu96/TrapGenerator/README.md

     return np.argmax(probas)
 ```
 This function exploits the well known paradigma of **exploration vs exploitation** used in **Reinforcement Learning**.
 The main idea is to allow exploration at prediction time.
-<br>Instead of always taking the prediction that maximizes the output probability, we slightly randomize the output process to encourage exploration and new patterns. <br>High values of ```temperature``` increase the probability of occasional events (so exploration), while low values of temperature discourage occasional events (exploitation).
+<br>Instead of always taking the prediction that maximizes the output probability, we slightly randomize the output process to encourage exploration and new patterns. <br>High values of ```temperature``` increase the probability of occasional events (so exploration), while low values of ```temperature``` discourage occasional events (exploitation).

 ## Model Post-Processing
-Our model will generate a txt file as output, containing its prediction.
-Since we're interested in generating useful loops, we have to convert our txt file into a MIDI file.
+Our model will generate a *.txt file* as output, containing its prediction.
+Since we're interested in generating useful loops, we have to convert our *.txt file* into a MIDI file.
-The process is the same of the Pre-Processing part, but in reverse order.
+The process is the same as the [Pre-Processing](#Data Pre-Processing) part but in reverse order.
 From txt in the already mentioned format, we will extract the corresponding MIDI notes and we will append them in a MIDI file.
 We're doin this using the above mentioned Python library.